sgebr01/react-native-video-pro/FEATURES.md

 # React Native Audio Pro — Feature Scope and Philosophy

-**React Native Audio Pro** is a focused, high-performance audio playback library for React Native apps, built for simple, reliable streaming of remote audio on mobile.
+**React Native Audio Pro** is a focused, high-performance audio playback library for React Native apps, built for simple, reliable playback of remote audio files on mobile.

 This doc defines what the library **intentionally supports**, what it **may support unofficially**, and what is **explicitly out of scope**.